 - If you want to divide the batter and add gel coloring to any part of it, this is the time.
 After adding a bit of color, continue to fold it in until the batter is smooth and shiny and totally ribbons of the spoon.

 - Prepare baking sheets with parchment paper with 2-inch circles drawn on underside of parchment paper.
 Fill piping bag with a #12 round tip and pipe shells onto parchment paper.
 Bake for about 12 minutes.
 To test if done, open the oven and wiggle the top of a shell back and forth.
 If it's super "wiggly" they need more time.
 Perfect macarons will be just a little wiggly, but overall firm.

-- When done, remove parchment from the baking sheet sheet and let cool for 5 minutes on a wire rack.
-Gently peel parchment paper off and cool completely before filling with your filling of choice.
+- When done, remove parchment from the baking sheet and let cool for 5 minutes on a wire rack.
+Gently peel parchment paper off and cool completely before piping your filling of choice.

 - Macarons taste best when "ripened" in the refrigerator for 24-48 hours, but can last in the refrigerator air-tight for up to a week.